jhedea/personal-repository/README.md

-# Twitter bot
+# Twitter Bot
-Bot used to tweet certain books based on the current date
+- Bot used to tweet certain books based on the current date.
+- Also capable to receive tweets from a different mock account when using a certain hashtag in a tweeet.